cloudstax/firecamp/catalog/cassandra/README.md

 For Docker Swarm, login to swarm manager node, run `docker node ls` and check if the new node is added.

-2. Check the firecamp volume plugin is correctly installed.
+2. Check the firecamp volume and log plugin are correctly installed.

 Login to the EC2 instance, run `sudo docker plugin ls`.
-If firecamp-volume plugin is not installed or not enabled, terminate the corresponding EC2 instance.
+If firecamp volume or log plugin is not installed or not enabled, terminate the corresponding EC2 instance.
 The AutoScalingGroup will create and initialize a new EC2 instance automatically.

 ## Security